alonsodemolina/gardanito/docs/intermediate_format.md

 * A list of strings makes it very human readable.

 * The three first elements of the list have a special meaning: name, original clef and key signature.
 Perhaps that information should be included in a different structure as a "header".
-The time signature can change in between the piece, so it should not be part of that "header".
+The time signature can change in the middle of the piece, so it should not be part of that "header".

 * 'time 2/2' should be substituted by a more meaningful notation.